New Jersey Possession of Child Pornography Defense Attorneys

 • How Long Does The State Have To File A Child Pornography Charge?
 The statute of limitation for filing an endangering offense for possession or viewing child pornography is five (5) years from the date the victim reaches 18 or within two years of discovery of the conduct by the victim, whichever is later.

-It is a separate second-degree crime when someone knowingly stores or maintains an image, video or other item depicting the sexual exploitation or abuse of a child using a peer to peer file-sharing program which is designated as available for searching by or copying to one or more other computers.
+It is a separate second-degree crime when someone knowingly stores or maintains an image, video, or other item depicting the sexual exploitation or abuse of a child using a peer-to-peer file-sharing program, which is designated as available for searching by or copying to one or more other computers.

 Child Pornography Possession Attorneys in New Jersey

 A charge for child pornography possession clearly has the potential to be devastating irrespective of where in New Jersey your case is pending.
 It takes a highly skilled attorney to ensure you escape severe consequences.
 The sex crimes lawyers at our firm have exactly what you need with decades of experience representing clients charged with child pornography possession.
-To speak to one of the attorneys at the Law Offices of Jonathan F. Marshall, call 1-877-322-2865.
-A lawyer is available to take your call anytime 24/7.

 Child Pornography Resources